Battle of Aliaga: Spanish counterattack

 Alarmed by these sudden attacks, Governor General Primo de Rivera fielded 8,000 men under the command of Gen. Ricardo Monet and Gen. Nuñez.
 The latter commanded a column of reinforcements that arrived in the afternoon of the 6th, they were met with such a tremendous hail of bullets that the general, two captains and many soldiers were wounded, forcing the Spaniards to retreat a kilometer away from the town to await the arrival of Gen. Monet and his men.
 Even with the reinforcements, the Spaniards were overcautious in attacking the rebels there, and halted their attack for the rest of the day.
 The Filipinos held the town of Aliaga for the rest of the day up into the night of September 5.

-Aftermath

-The Spanish decided to assault the next day on the noon of September 6 but when they arrived, they found the town abandoned, the rebels had already gone back to Biak-na-Bato by midnight, having scored a tactical victory and gained the supplies and ammunition they needed.
-Filipino casualties numbered 8 dead and 10 wounded, while the Spaniards record multiple dead and even more wounded.
-Tinio and the other generals shifted to guerrilla warfare in October the same year.